criccomini/collected-scripts/README.md

 * [Overcast](http://overcast.fm)
   I listen to podcasts on Overcast.
 I "star" podcasts that I listen to.
 There is a script in this repository that will pull all starred podcasts from Overcast and generates a podcast list.
 * [Pocket](https://getpocket.com/)
   I use pocket to bookmark interesting links.
-The pocket script in this repository pull all archived links, and generates a "links" list.
+The pocket script in this repository pulls all archived links, and generates a "links" list.

 ## Setup